PHP7.4 has been released with a handful of new features — like the arrow function

 php -v command again.
 You should now see that the version is updated:

 Upgrading PHP in Windows

-If you’re using Windows, you’ll likely be running your PHP application on a pre-packaged localhost environments such as WAMP and MAMP which comes with PHP pre-installed and configured.
+If you’re using Windows, it’s much easier to run your PHP application on a pre-packaged localhost environments such as WAMP or MAMP.
+These applications comes with PHP pre-installed and configured.
 You will just need to update them to their latest version or install it using the built-in tool to get the latest PHP version.

 In addition to that, both WAMP and MAMP provide an option within the application to switch PHP easily.

 As mentioned previously, you should first check the PHP version that’s in your Ubuntu machine.